mavisakalyan/node-ws-gameserver/README.md

 ### Railway

-1. Fork this repo
+1. Click the "Deploy on Railway" button above (GitHub import)
-2. Connect to Railway
+2. Connect your GitHub account if prompted
 3. Deploy — Railway reads `railway.toml` automatically

 ### Docker (any host)